rjdawson1/Fighter-Wearable/README.md

 used for a single device, it will contantly transmit data to the Pi.

 ### Version Two
-used for multiple devices where the Pi pings each device.
+used for multiple devices where the Pi pings each ID (device).
 Change the ID for each device programmed.

 ### Wiring
 We used an ESP32 Huzzah. <br />